Thomas & Friends: Broadcast

 In the United Kingdom, Thomas & Friends was originally broadcast on ITV until 2006.
-Since then it has been broadcast on Channel 5's Milkshake! strand.
+Since then, it has been broadcast on Cartoon Network, Nick Jr., and Channel 5.

-In the United States, the series had first appeared in the form of sequences on Shining Time Station, during the program's 1989 to 1995 run on PBS.
+In the United States, the series had first appeared in the form of sequences on Shining Time Station, during the program's run from 1989 to 1995 on PBS.
 The sequences of the series later aired in 1996 on Mr. Conductor's Thomas Tales.
 The series aired as Storytime with Thomas on Fox Family (now Freeform) from 1999 to 2000.
-Thomas & Friends returned in the form of several direct-to-video releases during season 6 (2002 to 2003) and as a stand-alone half-hour program on PBS Kids. it was distributed from 2004 to 2007 by Connecticut Public Television, and then by WNET from 2008 to 2017.
+Thomas & Friends returned in the form of several direct-to-video releases during series 6 (2002) and as a stand-alone half-hour program on PBS Kids.
+It was distributed from 2004 to 2007 by Connecticut Public Television, and then by WNET from 2008 to 2017.
 It also aired on Sprout from 2005 to 2015.
-The rights to broadcast the series through PBS expired in December 2017, thus ending a period of almost 30 years of programming related to Thomas & Friends on American public television.
-In 2018 and 2019, Nickelodeon held exclusive rights to the series in the United States.
+The rights to broadcast the series through PBS expired on December 31, 2017, thus ending a period of almost 30 years of programming related to Thomas & Friends on American public television.
+From 2018 to 2019, Nickelodeon held exclusive rights to the series in the United States.
 In 2020, the streaming rights were sold to Netflix, with traditional television rights (if any) left unresolved.
 It also airs on Kabillion.
+In spring 2024, classic episodes of the series became available on the free streaming channel PBS Retro.
+Early episodes from Seasons 1 through 7 are available on Amazon Prime Video.

 The program airs in Australia on ABC Kids and CBeebies and on Four in New Zealand.
 In France, Southeast Asia, Spain and Italy, it plays on Disney Junior.
 In Canada, it formerly aired on TVOKids, Family Jr. and the Knowledge Network as a part of its Knowledge Kids block, and currently airs on Treehouse TV.
 In the Middle East, the show airs on MBC 3 and Spacetoon, and in the United Arab Emirates on e-Junior.

 Other dubs

-Apps
+Mobile apps

-Mattel partnered with several companies, including Budge Studios and Animoca Brands, to create apps based on Thomas & Friends.
+Mattel partnered with several companies, including Budge Studios and Animoca Brands, to create mobile apps based on Thomas & Friends.
 In 2010, Callaway Digital Arts created apps based on the brand.
 By mid-2011, thirteen Thomas apps were available.
 HiT Entertainment and Mattel both released apps under their own names.
 During the 75th anniversary press release in 2020, Mattel mentioned an intent for more apps.